 Governance & Permissions

-A decentralized enterprise-caliber business network requires robust mechanisms for network permissions and access control.
-Processes need to be available for certain participating organizations (e.g. consortia founder) to maintain heightened levels of control and administrative authority, while tempering the permissions of an on boarded member.
+A decentralized, enterprise-caliber business network requires robust mechanisms for network permissions and access control.
+Processes need to be available for certain participating organizations (e.g. consortia founders) to maintain heightened levels of control and administrative authority, while tempering the permissions of an onboarded member.
 These permissions need to be transparent such that subsequently invited participants have full line of sight into the network’s configuration, and they must be static once applied in order to ensure the integrity and status quo of the network.
 To accommodate these requirements, Kaleido implements an “inherited permissions” approach for externally-invited organizations.
 This document aims to summarize the currently available permissions and outline the potential ramifications of inviting an organization with one or more permission applied.

 In Kaleido every environment is its own unique chain and every network resource (nodes, credentials, services, etc.) exists in the scope of an environment.
 As such, the ability to create, configure and manage environments is a powerful privilege.
 In this context the term “manage” refers to the ability to:

-- create and name an environment
+- Create and name an environment

-- configure an environment with a choice of node client and consensus algorithm
+- Configure an environment with a choice of node client and consensus algorithm

-- configure an environment with a limited signers parameter enabled
+- Configure an environment with a limited signers parameter enabled

-- upgrade existing environments to new releases
+- Upgrade existing environments to new releases

 Self explanatory on its surface, the ability to invite external organizations carries with it one important caveat – organizations can only extend the same permissions that they themselves possess.
 For example, say you as